International

 The Referat für Hochschulpolitik, Studium & Lehre provides help with conflicts with lecturers, exam stress or unfair treatment.

-The Referat für Gleichstellung is the contact point for cases of discrimination, sexism or other forms of unequal treatment.
-Counseling is provided by the Referat für Gleichstellung itself.
+The Department for Equal Opportunities (Referat für Gleichstellung) is the contact point for cases of discrimination, sexism or other forms of unequal treatment.

 The Rechtsberatung provides general legal guidance on contracts, tenancy law, everyday problems and more.
 Please contact the AStA-Sekretariat to inquire about consultation hours, as they alternate weekly between in-person and telephone appointments.